zalando-stups/fullstop/fullstop-plugins/fullstop-unapproved-services-and-role-plugin/README.md

 ```
 EVENT SOURCE = "iam.amazonaws.com"
 EVENT NAME = see the configuration section
-POLICY TEMPLATE = the name of the files contained in s3 bucket will be used to match the role (the content will be than match for equality)
+POLICY TEMPLATE = the name of the files contained in s3 bucket will be used to match the role (the content will be then match for equality)
 ```

 ###Configuration